-However, all Brickworks Personnel should be aware that there are applicable laws in the various jurisdictions that Brickworks Group Companies operate governing who may or may not make Political Donations or which may otherwise place restrictions on the making and receiving of Political Donations.
-Brickworks Personnel (or their spouses or partners) who wish to make Political Donations in their personal capacity should satisfy themselves (including by seeking their own advice if they wish) as to whether they are permitted to do so (and, if so, on what basis).
-Some general guidance (which is not intended to be legal advice) concerning certain relevant rules under New South Wales law can be found in the attached information sheet.
+However, all Brickworks Personnel should be aware that there are laws governing who may or may not make Political Donations.
+Brickworks Personnel (or their spouses or partners) who wish to make Political Donations in their personal capacity should satisfy themselves (including by seeking their own advice if they wish) as to whether they are permitted to do so.
+Some general guidance (which is not intended to be legal advice) can be found in the attached information sheet.